junxit/us-congress-bills-119/bill.md

 ## § 2.
 Establishment of Veterans Health Administration Policy Advisory Commission

-- **(a)** *In general* Subchapter I of chapter 73 of title 38, United States Code, is amended by adding at the end the following new section:
+- **(a)** *In general* Chapter 1 of title 38, United States Code, is amended by adding at the end the following new section:
-  > ## § 7310B.
+  > ## § 120.
 Veterans Health Administration Policy Advisory Commission
   >
   > - **(a)** *Establishment* There is established the Veterans Health Administration Policy Advisory Commission (in this section referred to as the “Commission”).
   > - **(b)** *Membership*